 Rhythm Analysis Series

-Rhythm Analysis is a series of research-based practices since 2013.
+Rhythm Analysis is a series of research-based practices that have been going on since 2013.
 It regards ‘rhythm’ as a form of structure and investigates how it exists in our daily lives.
 It is a reaction evoked by power relations and the impacts of a more massive system on individuals.
-If discerning the rhythms in space, one would realize that it’s not only a way to construct the human perception of time but also the clue to connect ‘the identical’ with ‘the different.’
-Henri Lefebvre’s discourse indicated that rhythm is actually about repetition, linking together the hints of similarity and dissimilarity.
+If discerning the rhythms in space, one would realize that it’s not only a way to construct the human perception of time but also a clue to connect ‘the identical’ with ‘the different.’
+Henri Lefebvre’s discourse indicated that rhythm is actually about repetition, linking the hints of similarity and dissimilarity.
 I further realized that rhythm is also one of the regularity conditions and how sounds turned into music, and a continuous repetition can provide the foundation to highlight the sudden variations.

 ‘Rhythm’ is a form of structure.
-According to Anthony Giddens, the term ‘structure’ generally referred to “rules and resources,” and more specifically to “the structuring properties allowing the ‘binding’ of time-space in social systems.”
-A structure is a limitation as well as the direction of narratives, creation, and perception.
-Thus, rhythm functions repeating cycles in time, and the unity in diversity, perceived by a human being, originate from desire and influenced by external variables.
+According to Anthony Giddens, the term ‘structure’ generally refers to “rules and resources” and, more specifically, “the structuring properties allowing the ‘binding’ of time-space in social systems.”
+A structure is a limitation and the direction of narratives, creation, and perception.
+Thus, rhythm functions repeating cycles in time, and the unity in diversity, perceived by a human being, originates from desire and is influenced by external variables.

 QR code, printed papers, field recordings, 2017